Analyzing CONSOL Energy (NYSE:CEIX) and American Resources (NASDAQ:AREC)

-CONSOL Energy (NYSE:CEIX – Get Rating) and American Resources (NASDAQ:AREC – Get Rating) are both small-cap oils/energy companies, but which is the better business?
-We will compare the two companies based on the strength of their valuation, earnings, dividends, analyst recommendations, risk, profitability and institutional ownership.
+CONSOL Energy (NYSE:CEIX – Get Rating) and American Resources (NASDAQ:AREC – Get Rating) are both small-cap oils/energy companies, but which is the better stock?
+We will compare the two businesses based on the strength of their dividends, institutional ownership, risk, analyst recommendations, profitability, earnings and valuation.

+84.8% of CONSOL Energy shares are held by institutional investors.
+Comparatively, 8.3% of American Resources shares are held by institutional investors.
+2.2% of CONSOL Energy shares are held by insiders.
+Comparatively, 27.9% of American Resources shares are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This table compares CONSOL Energy and American Resources’ top-line revenue, earnings per share and valuation.
+This table compares CONSOL Energy and American Resources’ revenue, earnings per share and valuation.

 |Gross Revenue